wormhole-foundation/wormhole/clients/js/README.md

-  worm near                                       NEAR utilities worm submit <vaa>                               Execute a VAA worm update                                     Update this tool by rebuilding it worm verify-vaa --vaa <vaa> --network <network> Verifies a VAA by querying the core contract on Ethereum
+  worm near                                       NEAR utilities worm submit <vaa>                               Execute a VAA worm update                                     Update this tool by rebuilding it worm verify-vaa --vaa <vaa> --network <network> Verifies a VAA by calling into the core contract

 Options:
   --help     Show help                                                 [boolean]